Anthony Bevilacqua

 Anthony Joseph Bevilacqua (June 17, 1923 – January 31, 2012) was an American cardinal of the Catholic Church.
 He served as archbishop of the Archdiocese of Philadelphia in Pennsylvania from 1988 to 2003.

-Bevilacqua served as bishop of the Diocese of Pittsburgh in Pennsylvania from 1983 to 1987 and as an auxiliary bishop of the Diocese of Brooklyn in New York from 1980 to 1983.
+Bevilacqua previously served as bishop of the Diocese of Pittsburgh in Pennsylvania from 1983 to 1987 and as an auxiliary bishop of the Diocese of Brooklyn in New York from 1980 to 1983.
 He was elevated to the cardinalate in 1991.

 Biography

 Early life and education

 Anthony Bevilacqua was born on June 17, 1923, in Brooklyn, New York, to Luigi (1884–1961) and Maria (née Codella, 1893–1968) Bevilacqua.
 Luigi was born in Spinazzola, Italy and worked as a bricklayer. and Maria was born in Calitri, Italy.
 Anthony Bevilacqua had four brothers: Michael, Angelo, Rocco, and Frank; and six sisters, Josephine (died of meningitis at age two), Isabella, Virginia, Mary Jo, Gloria, and Madeline.
 Luigi immigrated to the United States in 1910, followed by Maria and their oldest son, Michael.
 The family lived in New Rochelle, New York; Hartford, Connecticut; and Brooklyn before settling in Woodhaven, Queens.
 Luigi operated a hair dyeing shop and shoe shine shop in Queens.

 Anthony Bevilacqua attended Public School No. 60, St. Thomas the Apostle School, and Richmond Hill High School, all in the Borough of Queens.
 He then studied at Cathedral College in Queens, where he won prizes in mathematics and science.
 He earned a trip to Washington, D.C. for an essay on the Immaculate Conception.
 Bevilacqua graduated from Cathedral College with a Bachelor of Arts in 1943, and then entered the Seminary of the Immaculate Conception in Huntington, New York.